Azure/azure-sdk-for-c/sdk/samples/core/README.md

 ## Key Concepts

 ## Getting Sarted
-needed in settings.json for vscode (or these set in cmake)
+The following settings are needed in settings.json for VSCode (or these set in cmake / use the VSCode CMake extension)

 ```json
 "cmake.configureEnvironment": {